-Sarah joined Marts & Lundy in 2015, bringing expertise in prospect development and process improvement.
-Prior to joining Marts & Lundy, Sarah was prospect management analyst for the University of Iowa Foundation, where she focused on ensuring optimal functioning of the Foundation’s prospect portfolio through prospect management, policy development, high-quality reporting, interactive visualizations, and cross-departmental collaboration.
+Sarah joined Marts & Lundy in 2015, bringing expertise in prospect development, analysis and process improvement.
+Prior to joining Marts & Lundy, Sarah was a prospect management analyst for the University of Iowa Foundation, where she focused on ensuring optimal functioning of the Foundation’s prospect portfolio during a $1.975 billion campaign through prospect management, policy development, high-quality reporting, interactive visualizations, and cross-departmental collaboration.

 Sarah spent just over five years at the University of Iowa Foundation, beginning as a prospect researcher in 2009.
 Prior to that, she served as research administrator for The Albert and Jessie Danielsen Institute, Center for the Study of Religion and Psychology at Boston University.
 There she managed the Center’s finances, assisted in the writing and assembly of grant applications, and supervised undergraduate research assistants.
 In addition, she was a member of the Clergy and Congregation Services team, assisting in the preparation of their proposals and serving as their liaison to clients.
 While attending Cornell College, Sarah developed and executed strategies for the Senior Challenge campaign, realizing a record total of pledges to the annual fund at the time.